Toemmsen96/DependNG.resolve/README.md

-# gmsgDownloader
+# DepNG.resolve
- Automatically downloads GMSG / Multislot if not found, just needs to be added to Plugins.
+Automated mod-dependency resolving for BeamNG.

 ## More Info / detailed instructions:
 [Toemmsen.ch Website](https://toemmsen.ch/posts/dependency_resolver/)

-## Dependency Resolver Installer UI
+## DepNG Installer UI
-This now features a dependency installer UI for easy integration into your own mod.
+This now features a DepNG installer UI for easy integration into your own mod.

 To use, load it with GMSG / MultiSlot's UI in the Utils-Tab under the advanced options.
 As an alternative, you can load it by entering `extensions.load("tommot_depInstallerUi")` in the game's console.